enelesmai/WWC-digital-events-ruby-scraper/README.md

 ## Project specifications

-This app displays all the events grabed on the original page and also provide a way to search events by keywords.It shows the date and also provide the link to register on each event.
+This app use [Nokogiri gem](https://github.com/sparklemotion/nokogiri) to extract info and displays all the events grabed on the original page and also provide a way to search events by keywords.It shows the date and also provide the link to register on each event.

 ## Usage